What is Functional Testing?

-In this test case, the acceptance of the Application done by the end-user to test and make sure that the developed system fulfills all needs.
+In this test case, the acceptance of the Application is done by the end-user to test and make sure that the developed system fulfills all needs.
 It’s performed after the system testing and before the application’s final release in the real world.
-In addition, the Testing becomes a criterion for the user to accept or reject the system.
+In addition, Testing becomes a criterion for the user to accept or reject the system.

 In any software testing, functional testing is a process of testing functionalities that ensure that the system works as per requirements specified in the business documents.
 The main testing goal is to check whether the system functionality works well or not.